fastruby/blog/_posts/2019-08-20-Introducing-bundler-leak.markdown

 Here is a sample project where you can toy with bundler leak

-The last project is called [rubymem.com](https://github.com/ombulabs/rubymem.com) - A web application that will allow you to submit new `leaky gems` to the `ruby-mem-advisory-db`
+The second project is called [rubymem.com](https://github.com/rubymem/rubymem.com): A web application that will allow you to submit new _leaky gems_ to the `ruby-mem-advisory-db`

 <div style="text-align: center; width: 500px;">
   <img src="/blog/assets/images/rubymem/rubymem-form.png">